Mumble-SRL/MBurger-iOS/Readme.md

 # NoookoSDK

 NookoSDK is a client libary, written in Objective C, that can be used to interact with the [Nooko](https://nooko3.mumbleserver.it/login) API.
+The minimum deplaoyment target for the library is iOS 10.0.

 # Installation